 - ALL finishers will receive a medal!
 However, participants in the full and half marathon and 10k must maintain a 13:44 average per mile pace (which equates to 6 hours for the full marathon) to stay ahead of our course sweep.
 Half marathon participants will be will be limited only by the Marathon cutoffs.
 (That means you'll have about 5hrs to complete the Half Marathon) Participants that fall behind the course sweep must obey traffic laws, as we cannot control traffic past sweep times.
 Volunteers--including those providing directions and those staffing aid stations with water and food--will be released to go home once sweeps pass.
 Portable toilets on course will still be available.
 Participants behind pace should know the route.
 These time limits are a result of requirements to have particular sections of the course reopened by specific times.
 Race Directors thank you for your understanding.

 - The Family 5k welcomes walkers and runners!

 Race Distances and Timing

 - There will be markers at each mile for the full and half.

 - The race will be professionally chip timed.

 - All registered full and half marathon runners will receive a long sleeve tech shirt and 10k and 5k (13 and over) runners will receive a short sleeve shirt - both with super duper cool designs.
 Youth shirts are available for purchase for our free Family 5k 12 and under runners.

 - ALL finishers receive a rad, unique medal (including kids running free!), a beer from Deschutes Brewing (Run Bend, Drink Bend!)
-(21 and over), a Humm Kombucha, and a Jamba Juice!
+(21 and over), and a Humm Kombucha!